Valery, Boris and Ulana risk their lives and reputations to expose the truth about Chernobyl.

 Did You Know?

-The title for this episode is Ukrainian for "Memory Eternal".
+The title is Ukrainian for "Memory Eternal".
 It is a chant intoned during Orthodox Christian church services of varying kinds.
 In the Eastern Orthodox church it is chanted on the Sunday of Orthodoxy, for all the deceased Orthodox Christians.
 See more

 Vechnaya Pamyat (Memory Eternal)